With over 756 million members in more than 200 countries worldwide, LinkedIn is the preeminent social network for hiring and recruiting.

 Without further ado, let’s dive in!

-Where to place links in LinkedIn posts in 2021
+Where to place links in LinkedIn posts

 1. Posts with no links perform better across all types of posts on LinkedIn.